jbarroso/solritajs/readme.md

 Based on the [VelocityResponseWriter](http://wiki.apache.org/solr/VelocityResponseWriter) (aka Solritas) but 100% made with javascript.
 It is my first open source project in Github and also with these fantastic new javascript libraries!

 My goal is cover all all the features that Solritas has but for the moment I have:
-* The simple main search form
+* The simple main search form.
 * Pagination, sorting, choose number of results per page.
-* Facet Fields column
+* Facet Fields column.
 * Filter by a Facet field value.
 * Highlighting search string in all the fields (even in multivalued fields).